Home/Blog/Revenue Infrastructure Engineering

 A revenue infrastructure engineer treats that mess like backend engineers treat a microservices estate.
 Define the contracts between services.
 Make every write idempotent.
 Log lineage.
 Instrument SLOs.
 Separate decisioning from delivery.
 Make every recommendation reproducible from inputs.
 Build the loop the same way you would build any other production system: with telemetry, rollback, and observability from day one.

-One, agent-native tooling matured.
-When MCP-based agents (MCP is Anthropic's Model Context Protocol, the open standard for how AI agents communicate with tools and data sources), LLM-orchestrated pipelines, and SDK-first GTM platforms became production-grade in 2025, the configuration model stopped being sufficient.
+AI-native tooling matured.
+When MCP-based agents (MCP is Anthropic's Model Context Protocol, the open standard for how AI agents communicate with tools and data sources), LLM-orchestrated pipelines, and SDK-first GTM platforms became production-grade, the configuration model stopped being sufficient.
 Agents are software.
 Orchestrating them requires engineering ownership, not RevOps configuration.
-The discipline arrived because the tooling arrived first.

-Two, the operational debt left by sales-tech sprawl became untenable.
+Sales-tech sprawl became untenable.
 Enterprise sales teams now run 12–30 tools.
 Each has its own data model, its own scoring logic, and its own integration assumptions.
-The marginal RevOps configurator could not keep the system coherent.
-Someone with engineering depth had to take ownership of the loop.
-That someone is now called a GTM engineer.
+The marginal RevOps configurator cannot keep the system coherent.
+Someone with engineering depth has to take ownership of the loop.

 The cleanest framing the industry has converged on: GTM engineering is the build side; RevOps is the run side (Factors).